readmeio/rdme/documentation/migration-guide.md

 <!-- prettier-ignore-start -->
 > [!NOTE]
 > `rdme@10` has not been released yet.
-If you're using ReadMe Refactored, hang tight!
+If you're using ReadMe Refactored, stay tuned!
 <!-- prettier-ignore-end -->

 ### Overview